willstepp/writings/hunger/hunger-notes.md

    where he was.
 Fufilling a request from my father he said.
 They nod but he could see they did not understand what he said.

-   a) the journey to the lake, the crevasse, the hunger (faith required) (1250)
+   a) the journey to the lake, the crevasse, the hunger (tests of body, mind, faith) (1250)
    b) the cave and lake, the bear that is not a bear (temptation) (1250)
-   c) the return, nothing happens when pouring the bucket, resentment from others (no immediate rewards) (1250)
+   c) the return, nothing happens when pouring the bucket, resentment from others, 'boy with the bucket' (no immediate reward) (1250)

 AUTUMN